Topological defects lead to energy transfer in active nematics

 The total energy of an active nematic is the sum of the Landau De-Gennes free energy, $F^{LDG}$, and the kinetic energy given by $F^{KE} = \frac{1}{2}\int\rho\bm{v}^2\textrm{d}A$.
-Here we note that the Landau De-Gennes free energy is itself the sum of two components, $F^{LDG} = F^F + F^L$. $F^F$ describes the energetic cost of variations in $\bm{Q}$; in the nematic limit ($S=1$) this becomes identical to the Frank free energy. $F^L$ contains Landau terms governing the isotropic to nematic transition; this penalizes deviations of the scalar order parameter from $S=1$.
+We observe the expected kinetic energy spectra in both the high and low wavenumbers, see section IV of~\cite{SI}.
+Here we note that the Landau De-Gennes free energy is itself the sum of two components, $F^{LDG} = F^F + F^L$. $F^F = \frac{K}{2}\int|\nabla\bm{Q}|^2\textrm{d}A$ describes the energetic cost of variations in $\bm{Q}$; in the nematic limit ($S=1$) this becomes identical to the Frank free energy. $F^L = \frac{K}{2\epsilon^2}\int\textrm{tr}\bm{Q}^2(\textrm{tr}\bm{Q}^2 - 1)\textrm{d}A$ contains Landau terms governing the isotropic to nematic transition; this penalizes deviations of the scalar order parameter from $S=1$.
 This is a key difference with previous work which was performed at the $S=1$ limit, such that $F^L=0$~\cite{alert2020universal,alert2022active}.
 The contributions to the Landau De-Gennes free energy over Fourier space are plotted in Fig.~\ref{fig:f1}c (here we use $f^F$ and $f^L$ to denote the energy densities associated with $F^F$ and $F^L$, respectively).
-We observe a well defined peak in the elastic energy spectrum at wave number $k^*$.
-It has been shown that this peak is associated with the active length scale, $l_\alpha = \sqrt{K/|\alpha|}$~\cite{alert2020universal,alert2022active}.
-We also see a clear exponential distribution of both $f^F$ and $f^L$, indicating the existence of another length scale in the system; we confirm that this is related to the defect core radius, $\epsilon$ see~\cite{SI}.
+We observe a well defined peak in the elastic energy spectrum; it has been shown that this peak is associated with the active length scale, $l_\alpha = \sqrt{K/|\alpha|}$~\cite{alert2020universal,alert2022active} and section III of~\cite{SI}.
+We also see a clear exponential distribution of both $f^F$ and $f^L$, indicating the existence of another length scale in the system related to wavenumber $k_0$; we confirm that this is primarily governed by the defect core radius, $\epsilon$ see section III of~\cite{SI}.

-When studying energy transfer, we consider the rate of change of total energy in the active nematic, namely $\dot{F} = \dot{F}_{KE} + \dot{F}_{LDG}$.
+When studying energy transfer, we consider the rate of change of total energy in the active nematic, namely $\dot{F} = \dot{F}^{KE} + \dot{F}^{LDG}$.
 This is a key distinction to previous works which consider only dissipation of kinetic energy in keeping with studies on classical turbulence~\cite{urzay2017multi,carenza2020cascade}.
-The change of total energy is calculated as:
+The rate of change of total energy is calculated as:

 Here we have used Einstein notation and repeated indexes are summed over.
-Respective contributions are identified as the energy dissipation due to shear viscosity, $D_v$, relaxation of the $Q$ tensor, $D_Q$, the contribution from the Ericksen stress, $T_{el}$, and injection of energy due to active stresses, $I$, see~\cite{SI} for a derivation.
+We identify energy dissipation due to shear viscosity and relaxation of the $Q$ tensor with $D^v$ and $D^Q$, respectively.
+We identify $I$ with injection of energy due to active stresses, $I$.
+We use lower case to indicate the dissipation at a specific wavenumber $k$ in Fourier space, see section I.A of~\cite{SI} for a derivation.